mormegil108/Sample-Machine-Learning-Interview/README.md

    - Text classification with TF–IDF, Logistic Regression, Multinomial Naive Bayes, Decision Tree, and Support Vector Machine.

 2. **Article Clustering**
-   - Unsupervised clustering of documents with TF–IDF, dimensionality reduction, and K-Means.
+   - Unsupervised clustering of documents with dimensionality reduction and K-Means.

 3. **Regularized Regression**
    - Regression with Ridge, Lasso, and ElasticNet using cross-validation.